tataraba/simplesite/docs/03_Chapter_3.md

 ## 📚 Chapter 3: A Thin Database Layer

-Before diving into htmx, take a step back to think about what you're trying to accomplish.
+Before diving into htmx, take a step back to think about what we're trying to accomplish.

 When a user of your application submits a request, your web app (FastAPI) decides what response to send back to the user.